AhmedMahmoudHanafy/ahmedmahmoudhanafy/README.md

 ### Hello There!
-My name is Ahmed Hanafy and I’m a computational designer and architect working at the intersection of architecture, parametric design, and software development.
+My name is Ahmed Hanafy and I’m a computational designer, Researcher and Architect working at the intersection of architecture, parametric design, and software development.

 I build systems not just shapes using code, algorithms, and data